datacamp-content-public/DataWeek-101/chapter2.md

 Run the code on the right to see the dataframe printed.
 After that, try to print the third row and the column `nr_of_bedrooms`

 `@hint`
+You need to use `iloc` and the column name

 `@pre_exercise_code`
 ```{python}